 Compatibility with NBN Technologies

-Hands down, the most essential factor: ensure that your modem supports your specific NBN connection type.
+Choose from NBN-compatible modems that support your specific NBN connection type.
 Double-check compatibility to avoid future headaches.

 WiFi Standards

-Look for modems with the latest WiFi standards, such as WiFi 6, ensuring blazing-fast performance and capacity.
+Look for modems with the latest WiFi standards, such as WiFi 6, for blazing-fast performance and capacity.
 This is especially crucial in homes bustling with multiple devices.

 Ethernet Ports